AISHA f Arabic, Urdu, American

 ORSON m English

-From an English surname which was originally a nickname meaning "bear cub", from a diminutive of Norman French ors
+From a Norman nickname derived from a diminutive of Norman French ors "bear"

 , ultimately from Latin ursus

 .
 American actor and director Orson Welles (1915-1985) was a famous bearer of this name.